The Food Standards Agency is what is known as the ‘Controller’ of the personal data provided to us.

 What information we hold

-The personal information we hold on you consists of the name and address of your business.
+The personal information we hold about you consists of the name and address of your business.

 Where we get this information from